-• But, let's say you want to change the color of the paint behind the type.
-To do that, in the Layers panel, double click on the thumbnail of the Solid Color Fill to pull up the Solid Color Fill Color Picker.

-• Choose a bright pink color.
+- But, let's say you want to change the color of the paint behind the type.
+To do that, in the Layers panel, double click on the thumbnail of the Solid Color Fill that is clipped to the paint layer to pull up the Solid Color Fill Color Picker. - Choose a bright pink color.
 I'm using Hex #: e978a7.
 Click OK.